Livin' in the Sunlight, Lovin' in the Moonlight

-"Livin' in the Sunlight, Lovin' in the Moonlight" is a popular song that was written by Al Sherman and Al Lewis for the 1930 film The Big Pond starring Maurice Chevalier, who made it famous.
-In 1930, Bing Crosby and the Paul Whiteman Orchestra recorded a popular cover of this song as well.
-This registered in the charts of the day at the No. 16 position.
+"Livin' in the Sunlight, Lovin' in the Moonlight" is a popular song that was written by Al Sherman and Al Lewis which was performed for the 1930 Paramount Pictures film called The Big Pond.
+In 1968, Tiny Tim released his cover version.
+Tiny Tim's recording was later featured in the pilot episode of SpongeBob SquarePants, "Help Wanted" in May 1999.